tauri-apps/tauri/examples/streaming/README.md

 A simple Tauri Appplication showcase the streaming functionality.

-To execute run the following on the root directory of the repository: `cargo run --example streaming`.
+To execute run the following on the root directory of the repository: `cargo run --example streaming --features protocol-asset`.